jmalczak/jmalczak.github.io.build/app/_posts/2015-01-06-using-t4-templates.md

 )
 {% endhighlight %}

-And now we can add foreign key from User to UserStatus table.
-This is done by adding following line to User table definition:
+And now we can add a foreign key from User to UserStatus table.
+This is done by adding the following line to User table definition:

 {% highlight sql %}
 CONSTRAINT [FK_dbo.User_dbo.UserStatus_StatusId] FOREIGN KEY ([StatusId]) REFERENCES [dbo].[UserStatus]([Id])
 {% endhighlight %}

-If you will try to insert new user with StatusId not in UserStatus table, you will receive error.
+If you will try to insert a new user with StatusId not in UserStatus table, you will receive an error.
 Now everything is fine, but you have to keep 2 copies of user status, one in your C# code in form of enum or more complex dictionary class, and the second one in your database.
 It's often the case that those 2 copies are out of sync.
 To get rid of this problem we will keep only one copy of user statuses and we will generate C# class which will be used in our C# code.
-T4 template is just a perfect for this kind of a job.
+T4 template fits perfectly for this kind of a job.
 First of all, let's make sure that all user statuses are inserted into database table.
-To do this, we can create SQL post deployment script which will be used to add or edit statuses.
+To do this, we can create SQL post deployment script which will be used to either add or edit statuses.
 Script can look like this:

 {% highlight sql %}
 DECLARE @Id UNIQUEIDENTIFIER